ajrussellaudio/ajrussellaudio.github.io/src/pages/code-blocks/index.md

 ---
-title: Code Blocks
+title: Code Blocks and Graphs
 date: "2018-03-02T00:02:26.323Z"
 ---

-Actually what happens when you put [a link in here](https://fonts.google.com/specimen/Roboto+Slab)?

 I write a lot of stuff with code blocks, and it would be nice to see what they look like.
+And occasionally I might wanna do a graph.

 ## JavaScript